- Serves 4 to 5

 I really loved this salad!
 It was bright and fresh with interesting flavors.
 I made this early in the day and enjoyed it immediately, but I thought my leftovers were even better.
 There was a lot going on here, but all of the flavors really complemented each other. —The Editors

-- Do Ahead: In a small bowl combine shallots, juice from half of the blood orange (reserve remaining half), and vinegars.
-Stir in raisins and allow mixture to sit for at least 30 minutes, stirring occasionally to make sure raisins are covered.
+- In a small bowl combine the shallots, juice from half of the blood orange (reserve remaining half), and the vinegars.
+Stir in the raisins and allow the mixture to sit for at least 30 minutes, stirring occasionally to make sure raisins are covered.
 Do not proceed until mixture has sat for 30 minutes.
 In the meantime, pour yourself a glass of wine, or get started with another part of your meal.

-- Halve fennel bulb and core each half.
-Using a straight slicer (or mandoline) set over a large bowl, carefully shave fennel, until you can no longer safely cut the bulb.
+- Halve the fennel bulb and core each half.
+Using a straight slicer (or a mandoline) set over a large bowl, carefully shave the fennel, until you can no longer safely cut the bulb.
 Repeat with the other half.

 - Halve the apple and core each half.
 Carefully shave one apple quarter with the straight slicer (or mandoline) into the bowl with the fennel, until you can no longer safely cut the apple.
 Repeat with the remaining piece.

-- Pour raisin-shallot-vinegar-blood orange mixture over apple and fennel pieces, lightly tossing with a small pair of tongs to evenly cover.
-Squeeze remaining blood orange half over fennel and apple and toss again.
+- Pour the raisin-shallot-vinegar-blood orange mixture over the apple and fennel pieces, lightly tossing with a small pair of tongs to evenly cover.
+Squeeze the remaining blood orange half over the fennel and apple and toss again.
+Salt to taste.

-- Hold pan over your bowl with fennel/apple mixture.
-With a heatproof spatula or wooden spoon, scrape oil-spice mixture to one side of hot pan and gently tip over fennel and apples.
+- Hold the pan over the the fennel/apple mixture.
+With a heatproof spatula or wooden spoon, scrape oil and spice mixture to one side of hot pan and gently tip over the fennel and apples.
 Make sure you get all of the oil, almonds and spices out of the skillet.